my1396/Econ-Study/_posts/2024-02-28-finance-data.md

 Financial data processing caveats:

 1. Match monthly data $\rightarrow$ use year-month combination, in stead of start/end of month;

 2. Mind the unit.
 Many returns are denominated in percentage.
    1. Returns must have matched frequency.
 E.g., CAPM, monthly equity returns to monthly factors, annual to annual.
+   1. Remember to annualize the return if the data is monthly in order to get comparable return results.

 3. Missing values
    1. choose samples with a threshold length, such that individuals with too few observations are removed.

 4. Cross validate data from multiple data sources if not sure whether your data process is correct.
 Use common sense.

+   For instance, a monthly return is unlikely to be 20%, annual return of 20% makes more sense.

+   If you see a monthly return 1.73, it is likely that it is pct-based, i.e., 1.73%, rather than 1.73 times.